XihongZhou/xihongzhou.github.io/_posts/Tesing/2017-7-22-post test.md

 ---
 layout: post
-title: Memory Deduplication
+title: MRLD testing
 comments: true
-categories: Deduplication
+categories: Tesing
 ---

 # this is testing for post